How I Work

 The massage I offer is client-centred, which means that I work with you to find the most appropriate treatment for you on the day.

-When you arrive for your appointment, you’ll be asked to sit in the waiting area at Healing Thyme or Weaver House.
+When you arrive for your appointment, you’ll be asked to sit in the waiting area at Healing Thyme in Whitchurch or Weaver House in Nantwich.

 Do feel free to arrive a few minutes early and browse the magazines.
 The staff will let me know you are here and I’ll come down and fetch you when it’s time for your appointment to start.
 I’ll then welcome you into the treatment room and ask you to take a seat.
 There will be a glass of water for you on table.